-Whiskey drinking can put a dent in your wallet – but it doesn’t have to.
-There a handful of affordable, craft whiskeys that outdo their low price tags.
+Whiskey drinking can put a dent in your wallet — but it doesn’t have to.
+There are a handful of affordable, craft whiskeys that outdo their low price tags.
 One such whiskey is this Fighting Cock bourbon.
-It’s aged 6 years, which is quite a long time for something that comes in at less than $20.
+It’s aged six years, which is quite a long time for something that comes in at less than $20.
 It’s got some kick to match the label with a slightly rowdy 51.5% ABV and 103 proof, ensuring some impressive bang-for-your-buck in terms of fun.
+It’s one of the best whiskey brands you can get on a budget.
 However, don’t let the label fool you; a dash of rye keeps the bourbon balanced and smooth for easy sipping.

 BEST FOR COCKTAILS

 Balance and a low-key flavor profile are key when it comes to great cocktail whiskeys.
 This Four Roses small batch bourbon nails both while upping the quality of your whiskey sours, old fashioned’s or high balls.
 The bottle features a blend of four bourbons that mingle to create a mellow, classic flavor.

 10. Elijah Craig Barrel Proof Whiskey

 BEST HIGH PROOF